mmars05/dsdproject/README.md

             JA10        : in  STD_LOGIC;
             sample_out  : out signed(23 downto 0);
             sample_done : out STD_LOGIC

+This VHDL moduels job is to implement the I2S2 protocol to recieve serial digital audio and conver it into a format that the rest of our FPGA can process.
+The code uses a single 22MHz input clock and a counter to derive the timing for the entire audio interface with JA7 for passing the 22 Mhz clock to external audio peripheral, JA9 for the SCK bit clock, and JA8 being the word select or LRCLK that toggles whether the data belong to the left or right channel of the PMOD peripheral.

 - **FFT_wrapper**
         clk             : in  std_logic;